ImadSayed/image-slider/README.md

 The "image-slider" component is where everything comes together, where all the event callback functions rest, where the main render is returned and any further logic. imageslider.css provides the styling for this component.

+### Still needs improvement
+On some browsers the touch swipe doesn't invoke the sliding of the scroller.
+While it might appear to do so when swiping to the next image, if the user was to let go of the image slider before the image has scrolled 50% over then the image slider is to snap back to the current image but this should be animated/slow scroll and might not seem to.

+Also another issue on some browsers but not all, when on the first image and clicking the previous navigation button the image slider should take us to the last image.
+The way this is done that there is initially a cloned image to the left of the first image which gets scrolled into view.
+When the anmation scroll ends, the image slider jumps to the last image and the user shouldnt see the jump.
+However in some browsers there is a very quick scroll effect rather than a jump.
+This could be improved.